By Vibhu Singh

 We calculate the ratio between the currency pairs.
 If the ratio is stationary, then we can say that the currency pairs are cointegrated.
 We are using an ADF test to check whether the ratio is stationary or not.
 One thing to remember while using the ADF test is that the test result changes by changing the order of ratio.

 The p-value from the ADF test for the EURUSD/CHFUSD ratio is less than the 0.05 significance level.
 Therefore we can say that the ratio is stationary.
-But the p-value for the ratio of CHFUSD/EURUSD is greater than 0.05 significance level.
-So, this ratio is not stationary.
+Similarly, the p-value for the ratio of CHFUSD/EURUSD is also less than 0.05 significance level.
+Again, this ratio is stationary.

 We will use the EURUSD/CHFUSD ratio for pairs trading.
 Let’s take a look at the cointegrated ratio to make sure this makes sense.